 WHAT IS CRYPTOLOBBY?

-Cryptolobby is a DBA of MonaLisa Wallace, Esq., a feminist attorney and advocate for the potential human benefit achieved by access to cryptocurrency, and the freedom to exchange value between people without relying on the currency of a nation-state or corporation.
+Cryptolobby is a DBA of MonaLisa Wallace, Esq., an attorney and advocate for the potential human benefit achieved by access to cryptocurrency, and the freedom to exchange value between people without relying on the currency of a nation-state or corporation.
 MonaLisa and her staff conduct research, publish, organize and educate policymakers, the public and the media about the social benefits of cryptocurrency technology and advocates for accessible, decentralized, permissionless and open cryptocurrency networks.
-Educating the public, media and policymakers at all levels of government and fostering grassroots activism, CryptoLobby advocates for consumer protection, freedom of speech, fair taxation, technology innovation, privacy, net neutrality and limited banking, securities and commodities regulation of cryptocurrency.
+Educating the public, media and policymakers at all levels of government and fostering grassroots activism, CryptoLobby advocates for consumer protection, fair taxation, data sovereignty, technology innovation, privacy, net neutrality and limiting banking, securities and commodities regulation of cryptocurrency.

 WHY CRYPTO NEEDS A LOBBY?

 The conflicting state-by-state legislation and regulatory barriers to free and open exchange are hindering humanity’s attempt to collectively adopt a decentralized monetary supply, not controlled by a corporation or a nation.
 Freedom of speech and other political freedoms are often squashed when access to the money supply is blocked.
 Cryptocurrency is an expression of the basic human right to communicate with one another and make simple transactions without first involving a nation-state or paying a toll to a corporation.